 - How much do you need?
 Honestly, recommendations vary quite a bit.
 The NIH says that blood levels below 30 are too low, and above 120 are too high.
 Dr. Terry Wahls says that anything below 50 is too low and above 150 is too high.
 Chris Kresser says that the research is mixed and doesn’t support the high ranges that have been recommended in recent years.
-He believes levels between 25-50 are healthy, with 35 being optimal.
+He believes levels between 35-50 are optimal.
 So, what do you do with all this conflicting information?
 There is consensus that anything below 25 is deficient, and home test kits are available, to determine your levels.
 But how do you know if you’re getting too much?
 Let nature be your guide.
 With sunlight, your body naturally regulates vitamin D production, based on your body’s needs.

 - What about food sources?
 Very few foods contain vitamin D. Fatty seafood such as salmon, tuna, sardines, and oysters are among the best sources.
 Beef liver, cheese, mushrooms and egg yolks provide small amounts.
 However, it’s almost impossible to eat enough of these foods to meet your body’s requirements.
 We were designed to get our vitamin D from the sun.
 To give you a comparison: a 6 ounce portion of salmon will give you about 900 iu of vitamin D, whereas 10 minutes of summer sun exposure generally creates 10,000 iu of vitamin D. That’s quite a difference.